 When you’re able to keep the ball in play and make your opponents work for every point, you put yourself in a position to take control of the game.
-But what are the best pickleball defense strategies?
-In this blog post, we’ll explore five of the most effective defensive techniques that will help you win more games.

-So whether you’re just starting out or you’ve been playing for a while, be sure to read on!
+So what are the best pickleball defense strategies?
+In this blog post, we’ll talk about five of the most effective defensive techniques that will help you win more games.
+It doesn’t matter if you’re just starting out or if you’ve been playing for a while, be sure to read on!

 1. Get Low